MhdAdnan-404/Distributed-Healthcare-Monitoring-System/README.md

 ## License

-Distributed under the MIT License.
 See `LICENSE.md` for more information.

 <p align="right">(<a href="#project">back to top</a>)</p>